K6 Math Logo

 Master the Equilateral Triangle with these Seven Specific stages.

 The seven steps detailed bellow take you from basic identification all the way through to taking a detailed look at the theorems involving the equilateral triangle.
-These steps also include 'pit stops' to complete fun geometry projects and coloring sheets.

-These are nice 'breathers' on the learning curve, but they are excellent ways of reinforcing the new knowledge in ways that your kid can get a real life, hands on approach to understanding the basic geometry concepts included.
+These are nice 'breathers' on the learning curve, but they are excellent ways of reinforcing the new knowledge in ways that your kid can get a

 Okay, so let's get started ...

-How do we know a triangle is equilateral?
+Identify - How do we know a triangle is equilateral?

-Calculate Area and Perimeter
+Calculate Area & Perimeter of an Acute Triangle

-Ther Perimeter of ANY shape is simply the sum total of all the lengths of the shape - and a triangle is no different.
+The Perimeter of ANY shape is simply the sum total of all the lengths of the shape - and a triangle is no different.

 How to construct an Equilateral Triangle

-Approach 1: Using a protractor
+Approach 1 - Using a Protractor

 Step 1: Draw a straight line lightly using your ruler and pencil on your paper. - This is what we call a construction line.